infernalexp/Food-Effects/README.md

 - Eating a Beetroot Soup gives the effect Health Boost (2 hearts) for 30 seconds.

-- Eating a Cookie gives the effect Speed II for 5 seconds.
+- Eating a Cookie gives the effect Speed I for 10 seconds.

 - Eating a Pumpkin Pie gives the effect Haste for 15 seconds.